 Black Runs: 4km

-Plan Checrouit is the main base of Courmayeur’s ski area and is reached by cable car from a station on the outskirts of the resort.
-The front of the ski area benefits from the sunshine in the mornings, but in the afternoons skiers can move over into the Val Veny side and ski many of the runs through the trees found here.
-There is also access to the Monte Bianco ski area with access to 42km of routes available.
+Courmayeur ski resort is in the Aosta Valley ski area.
+Neighbouring ski resorts include Cervinia that is linked with Zermatt in Switzerland.
+As well as Pila and La Thuile, linked with La Rosière in France.
+These Italian ski resorts are all skiable with the Aosta Valley Skipass.
+Plan Checrouit is the main base of Courmayeur ski resort.
+The front of the skiing area benefits from the sunshine in the mornings, but in the afternoons skiers can move over into the Val Veny side and ski many of the runs through the trees found here.

-The skiing in Courmayeur is especially good for intermediates, with brilliant red runs located across the Plan Checrouit and Monte Bianco areas.
+With 11 blue runs, 17 reds, five blacks and some epic off-piste, intermediates can improve and develop their style in Courmayeur ski resort, while advanced skiers can find slopes to test themselves on.
+Courmayeur skiing is especially good for intermediates, with brilliant red runs located across the Plan Checrouit and Monte Bianco areas.
 There is also a generous amount of off-piste skiing for the more advanced skiers in the group.
 Beginners will also be able to learn, with a number of moving carpet lifts and gentle slopes to ease them in.